fluent-ffmpeg/node-fluent-ffmpeg/README.md

   });
 ```

+**Warning:** ffprobe may be called with an input stream, but in this case *it will consume data from the stream*, and this data will no longer be available for ffmpeg.
+Using both ffprobe and a transcoding command on the same input stream will most likely fail unless the stream is a live stream.
+Only do this if you know what you're doing.

 The returned object is the same that is returned by running the following command from your shell (depending on your ffmpeg version you may have to replace `-of` with `-print_format`) :

 ```sh